CGCL-codes/PStream/README.md

 ## Publications

-If you want know more detailed information, please refer to this paper:
+If you want to know more detailed information, please refer to this paper:

 Hanhua Chen, Fan Zhang, Hai Jin.
 "Popularity-aware Differentiated Distributed Stream Processing on Skewed Steams." in Proceedings of ICNP, 2017.